-Version Date Description Revised by 2.0 24/07/2023 Added details of when you might receive the FAILWITHFEEDBACK status in the response to a NotifyValidate API call.
+Version Date Description Revised by 2.1 21/03/2024 Updates to content and graphics to align with taxonomy updates on our documentation portal.
+KD 22/08/2023 In the section PRD1 and PRD2 - Cloud Production Environments, updated the oAuth endpoint for PRD2 to p1ists.globalprocessing.net.
+WS 2.0 24/07/2023 Added details of when you might receive the FAILWITHFEEDBACK status in the response to a NotifyValidate API call.
 See the FAQs.
 WS 01/06/2023 Restructuring of guide topics.
 Updates to reflect changes to the Thredd 3DS Product Setup Form (PSF) and steps in a 3D Secure project.
 Added details of using the Cards API 3D Secure endpoints.
 Added details of using Compliance Manager.
 WS 31/05/2023 Updated Operations email address to be occ@thredd.com MW 27/04/2023 Guide rebrand to new company name and brand identity.
 WS 1.9 03/01/2023 Added additional IP addresses that need to be allowed for secure communication between Thredd and your systems when using one of our cloud production environments (PRD1 or PRD2).
 See Authorising Thredd IP Addresses.
-WS 12/12/2022 Guide updated to reflect that the OUTOFBAND authentication type is now available.
-Note: Please discuss with your Implementation Manager before implementing this method.
-WS 08/12/2022 Added a note to indicate that your NotifyInitiateAction endpoint must resolve to a static IP address.
+WS 21/12/2022 Updated numbering in Table of Contents MW 12/12/2022 Guide updated to reflect that the OUTOFBAND authentication type is now available.
+WS Note : Please discuss with your Implementation Manager before implementing this method.
+08/12/2022 Added a note to indicate that your NotifyInitiateAction endpoint must resolve to a static IP address.
 See Steps in a 3D Secure Biometric/In-app Project.
 WS 06/12/2022 Removal of references to OTP Email, which is currently not supported.
 WS 01/12/2022 Updated the Copyright Statement.
-MW 1.8 27/10/2022 Correction to the OAuth Introspect Example which shows how to validate a bearer token.
+MW 1.8 27/10/2022 Correction to the oAuth Introspect Example which shows how to validate a bearer token.
 WS 20/10/2022 New MerchantAppRedirectURL field added to the NotifyInitiateAction API.
 This field provides the callback URL to use to enable the merchant's app to redirect the cardholder back to their checkout page after completing the authentication session.
 See Appendix 3: Biometric/OOB Fields.
 WS 12/10/2022 21/09/2022 Fix to examples in Appendix 4: KBA Questions.
 Updated Thredd UAT IP addresses.
 See UAT Server.
 Added note about response time for NotifyInitiateAction response.
 WS AL 1.7 12/08/2022 New guide layout and HTML version now available.
 PC 1.6 18/07/2022 Added details of Dynamic Cardholder Verification (CVV) support to Supported Authentication Types.
+WS

-WS 1.5 20/05/2022 Added new section with details of auto-enrolment of 3D Secure credentials when an expiring card is renewed resulting in a new card PAN.
+Version Date Description Revised by 1.5 20/05/2022 Added new section with details of auto-enrolment of 3D Secure credentials when an expiring card is renewed resulting in a new card PAN.
 See Using the Card Enrolment API.
 WS 1.4 08/03/2022 14/04/2022 Updates for the Out of Band (OUTOFBAND) authentication method.
 Added notes to clarify that the OUTOFBAND authentication type is not yet available.
-WS

-Version Date Description Revised by Correction: the bearer token in the header of the NotifyInitiateAction request, should be Authorization: Bearer.
-1.3 31/01/2022 Addition of Knowledge Based Authentication (KBA).
+Correction: the bearer token in the header of the NotifyInitiateAction request, should be Authorization: Bearer.
+WS 1.3 31/01/2022 Addition of Knowledge Based Authentication (KBA).
 Removal of references to OTP Email, which is currently not supported.
 WS 1.2 01/11/2021 Removed the port number from UAT URLs.
 WS 1.1 30/09/2021 Address updates and update to Figure 4: 3D Secure Authentication Process Using RDX and Biometrics.
 New Appendix 3: Biometric/OOB Fields WS 1.0 28/06/2021 First version - major rewrite and update.
 WS 0.1 22/04/2021 Draft version VAL